Frequently Asked Questions2024-08-28T08:03:00-05:00

 1. Develop a Trading Strategy

 Successful trading requires a well-defined strategy.
 At SPX Option Trader we have 4 distinct strategies that are specifically designed for trading SPX index options on expiration day.
+We focus on SPXW (S&P 500 Weeklys) options.
+This allows us to trade 0DTE options 5 times per week.

 1. Manage Risk